jf-xia/hexo-next-blog-fw/source/_posts/2020-01-10-Study-MIS-Course-From-Minnsota.md

 ACCT 2050 - Introduction to Financial Reporting (4.0 cr)
 > fundamentals-of-corporate-finance.pdf
 > Financial-accounting-notes.pdf
+> management-accounting-notes-1-12.pdf

 ### Statistics

 ### Business Statistics: Data Sources, Presentation, and Analysis (4.0 cr)

+> business-statistics-course-summary.pdf

+1. Introduction to Stats, Data and Graphing Data
+   1. Nature of Data:
+      1. Qualitative: dealing with characteristics of objects – such as gender, grade, colour, country
+      2. Quantitative: dealing with numbers, numerical data.
+These numbers are usually arising from some sort of scale
+   2. Statistics has two branches
+      1. definitions: Population, Census, Sample
+      2. descriptive statistics - a group data to describe or reach conclusions about that same group
+      3. inferential statistics - a sample data to reach conclusions about the population from which the sample was taken
+   3. Data Measurement:
+      1. Nominal Data: used to categorise (Gender, Tel, Post code, etc)
+      2. Ordinal Data: e.g. rank performance of employees
+      3. Interval Data: e.g. Temperature – degrees Celsius
+      4. Retio Data: e.g. Sales, Time volume
+   4. Categorical vs. Numerical
+   5. Inferential Methods
+   6. Data Timing:
+      1. Cross Sectional
+      2. Time Series
+2. Charts and Graphs
+   1. Grouped Data: data that have been organised into a frequency distribution
+   2. Ungrouped Data: raw data, or data that have not been summarised
+   3. Frequency Distribution: a summary of data presented in the form of class intervals and frequencies
+   4. Range: the difference between the largest and the smallest values in a set of data
+   5. Relative Frequency = Individual frequency / Total frequency
+   6. Cumulative Frequency = Frequency Above + This Record’s Frequency
+3. Descriptive Statistics
+   1. Describing Measures of Location
+      1. Mean: average of data values
+      2. Median: middle observation of the ordered data
+      3. Mode: most frequent
+      4. Percentiles: data broken into groupings of 10% of ordered data in each group
+      5. Quartiles: data broken into 25% of ordered scores per group.
+Used for box & whisker plots
+   2. Notation:
+      1. i = observation number
+      2. n = sample size
+      3. ∑ = summation
+      4. x = variable
+      5. x1 = value of variable x at observation i
+   3. ...
+4. Probability
+   1. Classical Method
+   2. Relative Frequency of Occurrence Method
+   3. Subjective Probabilities
+   4. ...
+5. Discrete Probability Distributions
+   1. Discrete Distributions describe discrete random variables
+      1. Binomial distribution - like ‘success or failure’
+      2. Poisson distribution
+      3. Hypergeometric distribution
+   2. Continuous Distributions
+      1. Normal distribution
+      2. Uniform distribution
+      3. Exponential distribution
+      4. t distribution
+      5. chi-square distribution
+      6. F Distribution.
+6. Sampling and Sampling Distributions
+   1. Parameters & Population vs. Statistics and Samples
+   2. Random Sampling Techniques
+      1. Simple random sampling
+      2. Stratified random sampling
+      3. Systematic random sampling
+      4. Cluster (area) random sampling
+   3. Finite vs. Infinite Populations
+   4. Central Limit Theorem
+7. Statistical Inference: Interval Estimation for a Single Population
+8. Statistical Inference: Hypothesis Testing for Single Populations
+9. Statistical Inference: For Two Populations
+10. Simple Regression Analysis
+11. Multiple Regression Analysis

 ### Introduction to Statistical Analysis [MATH] (4.0 cr)